 Yangshuo (阳朔) and Xingping (兴坪) are two of China’s most iconic places.
-In this article, you will find several useful information to organize your trip there.
+This article will give you useful information to organize your trip.

-Guilin(桂林) when is the best time to go
+Guilin(桂林), when is the best time to go

 Guilin(桂林) vs Yangshuo (阳朔) vs Xingping (兴坪): a bit of clarity